-- (i) Promotion of micro-enterprise development among the youth and people from low income households; - (ii) Enhancing financial literacy training; - (iii) Promotion of social enterprises such as community enterprises and cooperatives; - (iv) Helping communities to establish capital pools and business development bureaus to support business formation and development; and - (v) Facilitating sheltered workshops and business ventures to create employment and supplement income to the poor and vulnerable. - III.
-The county department responsible for education is expected to put in place additional measures to improve the competitiveness of graduates from local VTCs.
+- (i) Promotion of micro-enterprise development among the youth and people from low income households; - (ii) Enhancing financial literacy training; - (iii) Promotion of social enterprises such as community enterprises and cooperatives; - (iv) Helping communities to establish capital pools and business development bureaus to support business formation and development; and - (v) Facilitating sheltered workshops and business ventures to create employment and supplement income to the poor and vulnerable. - additional measures to improve the competitiveness of graduates from local VTCs.
 Effort will be enhanced to improve the employability of such graduates through general literacy upgrading, quality prior learning assessments, life skills education and community health promotion.
 At ECD, additional measures will be expected in place to improve the health, well-being, coping skills and competence of learners and their families.
 Additional effort will be made to keep learners in school through financial and academic support schemes, improved parental involvement in child education, and after-school activities that continue the learning process.
-A range of athletic, cultural and artistic programs will be introduced to build greater confidence and capacity in children from an early age. - 112.
+A range of athletic, cultural and artistic programs will be introduced to build greater confidence and capacity in children from an early age. - 124.
 Public finance management systems will be upgraded to fully embrace e-procurement and minimize opportunities for graft and other unethical financial behaviors.
 Automation of revenue collection and improvement of revenue administration will also be a priority this financial year.
 This will enable revenue collection to increase from KSh.
 191.4 Million in the last financial year 2015/16 to over KSh.
 258.4 Million by the financial year 2017/18.